RichardVerbraak/Notes/Styling_Guidelines.md

         Relaxation, confidence, earthiness, durability, comfort.

-**!IMPORTANT!**: _Never_ pick black as a color.
+**!!!IMPORTANT!!!** _Never_ pick black as a color.
 It's not a natural color that you'll encounter in the real world either.

 ## Images